June Callwood: Personal life

 Callwood eventually returned to work despite the damage done to her reputation, focusing most particularly on being spokesperson for the Campaign Against Child Poverty.
 During this low period of forced withdrawal from the public, at age 70 Callwood obtained her pilot's licence and maintained the licence throughout her life.
-"I wanted something to get above the muck and I guess I did it more literally than most people," June said.

-In response to all of the honours Callwood had received, she was known to laugh at the irony of all these accolades for a high-school dropout "with a criminal record," she was always quick to add.
+"I wanted something to get above the muck and I guess I did it more literally than most people", she said.
+Callwood was known to laugh at the irony of all the accolades awarded her, a high-school dropout "with a criminal record", as she would quickly add.